transentis/bptk_py_tutorial/README.md

 This tutorial contains a number of Jupyter notebooks that illustrate usage of the BPTK-Py framework.
 Which one to get started with depends on whether you are interested in Agent-based modeling, in System Dynamics using XMILE (e.g. using Stella Architect or iThink) or in our domain-specific language for System Dynamics (SD DSL).

-The best place to get started is the [Quickstart](./quickstart/quickstart.ipynb).
+The best place to get started is the [Quickstart](./quickstart/quickstart.ipynb), which illustrates System Dynamics and Agent-based Modeling using a simple customer acquisition model.

 You might also like the [System Dynamics Tutorial](./tutorials/system_dynamics/sd_tutorial.ipynb).

 Our model library contains some interesting models that you can use as a starting point for understanding System Dynamics, Agent-based Modeling and the BPTK-Framework: